-Figure 1: Original Prusa XL printer, an example of a FDM AM printer with multi-material capabilities. ()
+Figure 1: Original Prusa XL printer, an example of a FDM AM printer with multi-material capabilities.
+(Prusa3d.com)

 Post-processing includes any additional steps that must be taken to achieve the desired characteristics of the final product such as surface smoothness or porosity.
 These steps can include the removal of support structures needed during the build process (most AM process cannot build surfaces less than 45⁰ from the horizontal plane due to gravity.
 Support structures help prevent the surface of the item from sagging downward), painting, heat treatment, ball-peening, grinding, and sanding.
 Although we are focusing on additive manufacturing, it is not uncommon for AM produced part to undergo subtractive processes in order to reach their final design configuration.
 Any required or desired post-processing steps can have a direct impact on what AM process is chosen.
 For instance, most metal products fabricated using AM require some type of heat treatment to relieve residual stresses, improve the bonding between layers, or reduce porosity.
 However, if you do not have access to a kiln or other suitable heat source, you may opt to choose different AM processes and/or different feedstocks to achieve a certain design goal.
 Opting not to use post-processing steps that are generally considered common practice, like heat treatments for metal prints, can lead to unintended and undesirable outcomes such as early failure due to fatigue stress, cracking, pitting, or unusable parts due to unacceptable geometric tolerancing.